 Personal Power is a month-long transformation program by Tony Robbins.

-The idea is that you listen to a recording per day and take action as instructed to watch your life blossom.
+The concept behind is tp listen to a recording per day and take action as instructed to watch your life blossom.

 - Personal Power 2: Summary